nickanderson/CFengine3-Style-Guide/source/index.rst

 Types and classes within bundles
 --------------------------------
 All types and classes shoud have a newline between them.

-Should use the any class explicitly if other classes within a type are used.
+The any class should be used explicitly if other classes within a type are used.
+This improves readability by aligning all classes within a type and removes ambiguity.

+Types whos resources are all within they any class do not need to specify the any class.

 Arrows
 ------